blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=3HALVDECSTAKE -ac_supply=50000 -ac_halving=2000 -ac_decay=45000000 -ac_staked=40``

-50000 coin premine
+A 50000-coin pre-mine, and the hain adjusts difficulty so 40% of blocks are mined via PoS, 60% via PoW.

 ``ac_halving`` and ``ac_decay`` have no effect if ``ac_reward`` is not set

-Chain adjusts difficulty so 40% of blocks are proof of stake, 60% proof of work.

 ac_halving ac_end ac_perc ac_pubkey
 ===================================